-We're sure you've heard that time-old saying about breakfast being the most important meal of the day, and this is even more true during pregnancy.
-Having a good breakfast gives you all the nutrients you need to get the day going, and during pregnancy you're even more likely to need that energy boost.
+We're sure you've heard that time-old saying about breakfast being the most important meal of the day, and this is even truer during pregnancy.
+Having a good breakfast gives you all the nutrients you need to get the day going, and during pregnancy, you're even more likely to need that energy boost.
 These recipes are safe to eat in any trimester, so get inspired.

 To help get your day off to a good start, we've found these top healthy breakfast ideas: